mohamadacma/TeamInSynch/DesignDocument.md

 phone Number // Number

 Location // string
-### Note
+### Note on cognito
-To restrict manager's access to other teams, we will use AWS IAM custom managed policies. the way i
+Cogntio will provide unique emails for each manager and

 ## Pages
 ### Home page: ![Alt text](image-3.png)